0xridwanobafunso/visually-impaired-rest-api/README.md

 13. DELETE **{Base_URL}/questions/:id/admin?token=** | delete question by admin with the **token generated at /admin-signin** (where :id = question.id).

-14. GET **{Base_URL}/questions/student?token=&total=** | get questions for student with the **token generated at /student-signin** and total number of question.
+14. GET **{Base_URL}/questions/student?token=&total=** | get questions for student with the **token generated at /student-signin** with n numbers of questions (total=n).
 Scenario: Admin can decide to add 500 questions, whereas they only need 70 (&total=70).
 The 500 questions are shuffle and 70 are picked with randomly from all the 500 questions.

 15. POST **{Base_URL}/questions/student?token=** | submit student answers to backend to mark against answers in database with the **token generated at /student-signin** and save the score in scores table.
 Request payload